 There are no hidden secrets or black hat SEO strategies behind our success.
 We aren’t re-inventing SEO and we aren’t going to tell you to go pay for Google Search ads.

-How to Outrank Amazon on Google Search
+How Do You Surpass Amazon on Google Search?

 It’s simple.
 While everyone is out there competing against Amazon and other massive online retailers for the high-volume, transactional keywords and search queries, we outrank Amazon on Google Search by taking over all of the #1 spots for slightly less competitive (but still incredibly high-volume) informational search queries.
 We explain in detail below.